JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 3.md

     sudo service munin-node restart

-Now `munin` should be fully setup & configured to not only monitor your server, but e-mail you with alerts when something odd comes up.
+Now `munin` should be fully setup and configured to not only monitor your server, but e-mail you with alerts when something odd comes up.

-### <a name="install_monit"></a> Install ‘monit’ to monitor & manage specific services.
+### <a name="install_monit"></a> Install ‘monit’ to monitor and manage specific services.

 A fantastic system administrator’s tool that I like to use—and have barely scratched the surface of—is `monit`.
-It’s basically a scriptable daemon that can monitor system services & take action on certain system service conditions based on your settings.
+It’s basically a scriptable daemon that can monitor system services and take action on certain system service conditions based on your settings.

 First, let’s install `monit` like so: